 Instead, you want to make sure that you have something that’s high quality and that’s going to mean spending a bit more money.

 Now, that doesn’t mean you have to go with the most expensive option every time.

 Some of the best paints are going to be the middle of the road ones, which are valuing themselves and their product, but they’re not looking to take you for every dollar that you have.

 Step 7: Spray It On

-Remember, acrylics can be hard to spray and therefore you should thin it properly before applying it to your ceiling.
+Remember, acrylics can be hard to spray and therefore you should thin them properly before applying them to your ceiling.

 Make sure that you do not dilute much and thin out your paint a little with about ½ quart of water alongside every 1 gallon of paint that you use.